puppetlabs/puppet-docs/source/pe/3.7/orchestration_config.markdown

 Using multiple orchestration [subcollectives][] with Puppet Enterprise is not currently supported, and requires modifying PE's internal modules.
 If you enable this feature, your changes will be reverted by future PE upgrades, and you will need to re-apply your changes after upgrading.

-If you choose to enable this unsupported feature, you will need to modify, at minimum, the `/opt/puppet/share/puppet/modules/pe_mcollective/templates/server.cfg.erb` and `/opt/puppet/share/puppet/modules/pe_mcollective/templates/activemq.xml.erb` files on your puppet master server(s).
+If you choose to enable this unsupported feature, you will need to modify, at minimum, the `/opt/puppet/share/puppet/modules/pe_mcollective/templates/server.cfg.erb` and `/opt/puppet/share/puppet/modules/pe_mcollective/templates/activemq.xml.erb` files on your Puppet master server(s).
 Any such modifications will be reverted during a future PE upgrade.

 Configuring Performance